nasa/Transform-to-Open-Science/assets/frequently_asked_questions.md

 #### Are there different requirements for EV, directed, and research/ other missions?
 No.
 #### What incentives and disincentives are being used to encourage OSS?

+#### Where should Earth Venture Suborbital science teams (there are 5 currently EVS-3 projects) deliver their data product software and code to? (at completion of project)

+**This will be updated.** ESO missions, along with all new ESD activities, will incorporate OSS from the start of projects including commitments from international partners.
+ESO mission will:
+- Starting in Phase-B
+- Science teams will be more inclusive and open -> Develop collaboration plans (template TBD)
+- Initiate software, algorithms,  and documentation as open source
+- Work with the ESDS program to identify common systems suitable for reuse and new capabilities that need to be developed.
+- Responsible for production of products identified within PLRA

+We will be providing further guidance on it (see the [information policy website](https://science.nasa.gov/researchers/science-data/science-information-policy)) , and I'll have to check with @steadyflux for ESD policy, but these is what I would recommend right now:

+If they are at a NASA Center or JPL, they should follow the software release process and contact their software release authority representative.
+They can find more information at [code.nase.gov](https://code.nasa.gov/).

+If they not at a NASA Center or JPL, we do not have specific general guidance for this at this time, but the important aspect is their code should be open source.
+The process will likely be similiar to:

+- Make the code available on a version control platform like GitHub
+- When releasing the code, create a DOI for the release.
+For example, if using GitHub, this can be done [automatically with Zenodo](https://guides.github.com/activities/citable-code/)
+- Make it clear in the repository [how to cite the code](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)
+- Also considering adding a meta file describing your software.
+- There is also the aspect of reporting the technology and we will be providing more guidance on that.